Nick Senzel Player Props: Reds vs. Nationals

-Nick Senzel -- with an on-base percentage of .240 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Cincinnati Reds versus the Washington Nationals, with Patrick Corbin on the hill, on August 4 at 6:40 PM ET.
+On Saturday, Nick Senzel (hitting .154 in his past 10 games) and the Cincinnati Reds face the Washington Nationals, whose starting pitcher will be Joan Adon.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Cubs.
+He notched a home run while going 1-for-5 in his previous game against the Nationals.

 Nick Senzel Game Info & Props vs. the Nationals